auberginehill/get-ascii-table/README.md

                 <p>
                     <li>
                         <h5>Parameter <code>-Sort</code></h5>
                         <p>Specifies which column is the primary sort column in the HTML ASCII Table and other outputs.
 Only one column may be selected in one query as the primary column.
-Only one column may be selected in one command as the primary column.
 If <code>-Sort</code> parameter is not defined, Get-AsciiTable will try to sort by Decimal.</p>
                         <p>In the HTML ASCII Table and other outputs all the headers are sortable (with the commands) and some headers have aliases, too.
 Valid <code>-Sort</code> values are listed below along with the default order (descending or ascending).
 Please also see the Examples section for further usage examples.</p>
                         <ol>
                             <h4>Valid <code>-Sort</code> values:</h4>